 The hip consists of two bones: the thighbone (femur) and the hip (pelvis).
 The femur and the pelvis come together to form the hip joint (iliofemoral).
-The thighbone is a long bone running from the knee up to the hip with a head shaped like a ball to fit neatly into a socket on the hip (acetabulum).
+The thighbone is a long bone running from the knee up to the hip with a ball-shaped head that fits neatly into a socket on the hip (acetabulum).
 Inside the socket is a flexible rim of soft tissue called the labrum, which helps increase the stability of the hip.
 Surrounding the hip joint is a joint capsule and multiple ligaments that help strengthen the hip joint.

-Surrounding the hip joint are many different small muscles that work together to either turn the leg in (internally or medially rotate) or turn the leg out (externally or laterally rotate).
-The major muscles that extend or allow the leg to move backward are the group of gluteal muscles.
-The hip flexors in the front of the leg help to flex the hip, bringing your leg up as if you were climbing stairs.
+Surrounding the hip joint are many different small muscles that work together to turn the leg in (internally or medially rotate) or out (externally or laterally rotate).
+The gluteal muscles are the major muscles that extend or allow the leg to move backward.
+The hip flexors in the front of the leg help flex the hip, bringing your leg up as if you were climbing stairs.
 In order for the hip to function properly, the bones, joints, and muscles must all work in unison.

 Evaluating Hip Pain

-Evaluation for hip pain starts with you giving us a history of your problem: when and how it started, how it currently feels, and which treatments you have tried so far.
-We also ask you about other medical conditions that may contribute to your hip pain.
-We conduct a physical exam to test the structures of your hip.
-We check your hip?s range of motion and strength and do special tests that can uncover specific problems.?
+Evaluation for hip pain starts with you telling us when and how it started, how it currently feels, and which treatments you have tried so far.
+We also ask about other medical conditions that may contribute to your hip pain and conduct a physical exam to test your hip structures.
+We check your hip’s range of motion and strength and do special tests that can uncover specific problems.

-Hip pain can sometimes be the result of an issue in your lower back, as they are within close proximity of each other and many muscles overlap.
+Hip pain can sometimes be the result of an issue in your lower back, as they are in close proximity and many muscles overlap.
 This makes it particularly difficult to determine the true cause of the pain.
 If a nerve is pinched in your back, the pain can often manifest in your hip or groin region.

-Based on the findings of your physical exam, we may recommend a cortisone injection as both a clinical test and treatment for your pain.
-The numbing medicine mixed in the injection helps us determine the source of your pain, whereas the cortisone medication of the injection can provide pain relief.
-Sometimes we order tests such as x-rays or MRIs to visualize your bones and soft tissues.
-X-rays can show us things like fractures, spurs, and changes from arthritis.
-MRIs can show us more detail of the bones, as well as soft tissue damage like tears of a muscle or labrum.?
+Based on the findings of your physical exam, we may recommend a cortisone injection as a clinical test and pain treatment.
+The injection’s numbing medicine helps us determine the source of your pain, while the cortisone can provide pain relief.
+Sometimes we order X-rays or MRIs to visualize your bones and soft tissues.
+X-rays can show us fractures, spurs, and changes from arthritis.
+MRIs can show us more bone detail, as well as soft-tissue damage like muscle or labrum tears.